prowe/rust-wasm-sandbox/blog.md

 ### With that complete, I'm moving on to [WASM Exports](https://wasmbyexample.dev/examples/exports/exports.rust.en-us.html).

 So the Wasm by Example site says "Let's import the wasm initialization module from pkg/exports.js" but after running `wasm-pack build --target web` again, I don't have an `exports.js` file in my `pkg` directory.
 That's probably because I'm using the same project and the example probably assumes a project name of "exports".
-Bad name for the project on the part of the Wasm by Example site since I mistaked it for a static name that was just always created by the wasm compiler.
+Bad name for the project on the part of the Wasm by Example site since I mistook it for a static name that was just always created by the wasm compiler.
 Knowing this, I can just use the appropriate name (`rust_hello_world` for me) where appropriate.

 Everything looking good.
 Moving on to [WebAssembly Linear Memory Overview](https://wasmbyexample.dev/examples/webassembly-linear-memory/webassembly-linear-memory.rust.en-us.html):